greim/ugly-adapter/readme.md

 It doesn't provide a promise implementation, rather just uses the in-built native one provided by JavaScript.
 As a recap, when using promises, use the `then()` method to handle the results.
 Use the `catch()` method to handle errors.
+These methods can be chained together to better express your execution flow.

 ```js
 var adapt = require('ugly-adapter')